Home / Our Schools / Senior Years / Pathways & Careers

 Cadi Clusters Approach:

-- Students take part in a CADI Clusters workshop, where they explore their strengths, interests, and developing identity.
+- Students take part in a CADI (Cluster Approach to Development of Identity) workshop, where they explore their strengths, interests, and developing identity.
 Instead of viewing careers as single jobs — which change quickly — students learn a modern career‑cluster mindset, understanding work as groups of strengths, skills, and ways of contributing that align with who they are becoming.
-CADI stands for the Cluster Approach to Development of Identity, helping students recognise where they naturally connect with 1-2 strong career clusters, as they consider future subjects and pathways.
+CADI helps students recognise where they naturally connect with 1-2 strong career clusters, as they consider future subjects and pathways.

 Gallup Strengths: